 - You should ask if your property manager plans to take photos and then ensure your personal items are put away before their visit.

-- Tenancy laws in your state can cover when your real estate agent is permitted to take photos in your rental – it’s best practice for them to consult you about this.
+- Tenancy laws in your state can address when your real estate agent is permitted to take photos in your rental.

 - For other concerns, contact your state or territory rental tenancy body.

 You have a right to privacy, comfort and peace in your home, so even if you cannot reasonably object to these photos being taken, the best solution is an amicable agreement with your property manager that they will not photograph any personal or sensitive information.

 You are within your right to request that you can view the photos before they’re sent to anyone else.

 Any communication you have with your property manager or landlord about taking photos at your rental inspection or for any other purpose during your tenancy should always be done (or followed-up) in writing.
 This will give you a record of your attempts to follow an issue through.